ProjectSimply/builtwithplot/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.7 =

+ * Fix: In some cases call to undefined function is_plugin_active() shows, it is fixed now by replacing it with a check for class_exist in CURCY and WOOCS plugins.

+= 2.0.6 =

+ * Fix: Overwrites the TimeZone To UTC of The Events Calendar plugin.
+ * Fix: currency menu is cached with HTML, changing it with the currency is difficult in CURCY and WOOCS plugins.
+ * Fix: Preloading links that do not have “href“ attribute or the “href“ attribute contains the value “#” was displaying errors in the console log.
+ * Fix: Some inline javascript files were not displayed when the option "JS Files With Deferred Loading" had at least one value-added breaking functionality for other JavaScript scripts.

+= 2.0.5 =

+ * Add: UI improvement to provide better accessibility and user experience.

+= 2.0.4 =

+ * Add: Improve page load by delaying JavaScript execution.
+Delay JS is disabled by default for new installations.
+ * Fix: Added JavaScript checks to see if the sortable library is loaded or not, if not then the JS code that requires the library will not execute.
+ * Fix: Undefined variable in Breeze minification scripts.

+= 2.0.3 =

+ * Fix:All ajax actions are now restricted to the users that have manage_options capabilities.
+Vulnerability discovered from patchstack team.
+ * Fix: Administrator has only capable to handle manage_options by default.
+ * Fix: Added restriction to option-tabs-loader.php, if the user does not have manage_options capability, then the tabs will not load.

+= 2.0.2 =

+ * Fix: Atarim - Client Interface Plugin conflict with UI of Breeze in the admin area.
+ * Add: Make LazyLoad for iframes compatible
+ * Add: Control WordPress Heartbeat API.
+Users can disable it, independently on the admin, post editor page, and frontend.
+ * Add: DNS prefetch on pages.
+ * Add: Improve the handling of warning message while permission is not correct.

+= 2.0.1 =

+ * Fix: Improved handling of minification in Never Cache URL(s) option.

+= 2.0.0 =

+ * Add: Implement a new UI interface.
+ * Fix: Duplicate script while using the option Move JS Files to Footer.
+ * Fix: Improvise the optimization of WordPress core functions to clean the database correctly.
+ * Fix: Implement condition in .htaccess rules while disable "mod_env”.
+ * Fix: Compatibility issue with Facebook For WooCommerce plugin.

+= 1.2.6 =

+ * Add: Varnish cache will be clear while plugin deactivate.
+ * Add: Enable cache for specific user role.
+ * Add: Disable Emojis to reduce request
+ * Add: Delete breeze options values from database on plugin deletion.
+ * Fix: Compatibility issue of map short codes with GeoDirectory plugin.
+ * Fix: Compatibility issue with Ad Inserter plugin.
+ * Fix: Compatibility issue of minification  with Beaver Builder Plugin.
+ * Fix: Compatibility issue of JS scripts with AMP Plugin.
+ * Fix: Reduce cookie life time span while user posts a comment.
+ * Fix: HTML elements filtered from RestAPI end point of lazy-load scripts.
+ * Fix: Config file of each subsite save with appropriate ID in advance cache file.
+ * Fix: Google Analytics script exclude from Minification.

+= 1.2.5 =

+ * Add: URLs containing query strings will not be cached by default.
+ * Add: Ignore specific query strings while serving the cache to improve performance.
+ * Add: Ability to cache URLs with specific query strings variables.
+ * Add: Cache handling of URLs having multiple parameters in one query string.
+ * Add: Exceptional Cache handling for case where permalink is set to PLAIN, which includes links for POST, PAGES, ATTACHMENTS, CATEGORIES, ARCHIVES.

+= 1.2.4 =

+ * Add: Functionality to clear ALL cache via Command Line Interface (wp-cli).
+ * Add: Functionality to clear Varnish cache via Command Line Interface (wp-cli).
+ * Add: Functionality to clear Internal cache via Command Line Interface (wp-cli).
+ * Add: While the file Permission is not correct, the warning message has been added.
+ * Fix: Compatibility with Coming Soon Page, Maintenance Mode & Landing Pages by SeedProd.
+ * Fix: improve the handling of warning undefine array key of delay JS script while enable debug mode.

+= 1.2.3 =

+ * Add: Addition in Media assets rules for browser cacheable objects.
+ * Add: Addition in Font assets rules for browser cacheable object.
+ * Add: Addition in Data interchange rules for browser cacheable objects.
+ * Add: Addition in Manifest files rules for browser cacheable object.
+ * Add: Addition in Gzip compression rules.
+ * Fix: Improvise the handling of the Request header while the varnish is disable
+ * Fix: Improvise the condition of Option "Enable cache for logged-in users"

+= 1.2.2 =

+ * Add: Export settings via Command Line Interface (wp-cli).
+ * Add: Import settings via Command Line Interface(wp-cli).

+= 1.2.1 =

+ * Fix: improve the handling of warning undefine index of lazy load image while enable debug mode.
+ * Add: Enable/Disable option of Delay JS inline scripts.

+= 1.2.0 =

+ * Add: “noreferrer noopener” attributes tag on external links when process HTML for caching.
+ * Add: Preload fonts allow to text remain visible during webfont load.
+ * Add: Preload key request of fonts OR CSS file which load fonts from local resource.
+ * Add: Preload links allow to enable preload next page of application.
+ * Add: lazy load display images on a page only when they are visible to the user.
+ * Add: Minimize the impact of third-party code.

+= 1.1.11 =

+* Fix: Improved handling of forms using nonce in  Permalinks and Options pages.

+= 1.1.10 =

+* Fix: Apply deferred loading at individual file.
+* Fix: exclude feed url generated by plugin “Facebook for WooCommerce”.
+* Fix: purge site cache in subfolder.
+* Fix: Inventory stock now updated at the Cart page.
+* Fix: Improved Support for the new version of the WooCommerce Booking Calendar plugin.
+* Add: Compatible with EDD and cartflow plugins.
+* Add: pages include shortcode has been exclude by Breeze.

+= 1.1.9 =

+Add: Improved handling of minification for Query stirng based exclusion in Never Cache These URLs option.
+Add: Increase compatibility with Multilingual .

+= 1.1.8 =
+* Fix: Cache refresh issue when Varnish is disabled.
+* Fix: Replaced functions deprecated in WordPress 5.5 that were causing warning messages.
+* Fix: Replaced deprecated minification libraries to improve compatibility with PHP 7.x onward.
+* Fix: resolved the warning generated by the Query Monitor plugin.
+* Add: compatibility with PHP 7.4

 = 1.1.7 =
 * Fix: Add HTTP and HTTPS for validation of CDN integration.